 Carnegie Museums of Art and Natural History welcome all visitors.
-We work to assist visitors with disabilities in obtaining reasonable and appropriate accommodations, and in supporting equal access to services, programs, and activities.
+We work to assist visitors in obtaining reasonable and appropriate accommodations, and in supporting equal access to services, programs, and activities.
 With 2 weeks’ notice, interpreters and guides can be provided for deaf and blind children.
 Free participation is provided to TSS/aides for children with autism or other physical or behavioral challenges.

 How do you handle food distribution for children with food allergies?

 Please list your child’s food allergies on the Camp Permission Form, including any special accommodations your child may require because of the allergy.

 The following accommodations are provided for campers with food allergies if specifically noted on the medical form: